vipranarayan14/vboo/src/docs/shadlinga-prakaranam/raama-sabdah/raama-2-2.md

 > //tasya lOpaH| 1/3/9//

-the //it-saMj~naka// i.e. one which is labeled as //'it'// gets
+the //it-saMj~naka// i.e. one which is labelled as //'it'// gets
 //'lOpa'// i.e. it should disappears.
 So, we will get --

 ;;;prakriya